newscoop/newscoop-docs/api/tutorial.rst

                 YOUR ID, for example `9_1irxa0qcy3ms48c8c8wsgcgsc04k0s0w0g0sg4cco4kocoowoo`

         `redirect_uri`
-                YOUR URI, for example |app|.
+                YOUR URI, for example `http://myapp.example.com/`.
 This must match the URI you added in the Newscoop Admin Interface above.
 Remember to encode the URI.

         `response_type`
                 `token`